Matryoshka Pilot: Learning to Drive Black-Box LLMs with LLMs: Implementation Details

 During the interaction stage, we follow the aforementioned pipeline, leveraging the controller model \texttt{Llama-3-8B-Instruct} to generate various intermediate outputs.
 By interacting with the environment model \texttt{gpt-4o-mini}, we obtain intermediate generations paired with ground truth answers as corresponding observations.
 We then sample both positive and negative intermediate generations based on the quality of the final answer.
 For classification tasks such as LaMP-1 and LaMP-2, an intermediate generation is labeled as positive if the final answer exactly matches the ground truth, and vice versa.
 For generation tasks like LaMP-4, we rank the generations by their metric scores and select the top ones as positive and the bottom ones as negative.

 To prevent overfitting and reward hacking, the interaction stage processes the entire training dataset once for all personalization tasks.
 We sample at most two contrastive pairs for each training data point.
-In cases where no positive generation exists for some data points, we utilize a more powerful model, such as \texttt{gpt-4o}, to produce several strong intermediate generations, thereby increasing the likelihood of obtaining positive samples.
 We employ LoRA (Low-Rank Adaptation), a parameter-efficient method, to update the controller model \texttt{Llama-3-8B-Instruct}.
 LoRA is well-suited for personalization tasks, allowing efficient and effective optimization of the controller model.
 We utilize DPO for optimization.